Boxing career of Muhammad Ali: Later years

 Of his later career, Arthur Mercante said: "Ali knew all the tricks.
 He was the best fighter I ever saw in terms of clinching.
 Not only did he use it to rest, but he was big and strong and knew how to lean on opponents and push and shove and pull to tire them out.
 Ali was so smart.
 Most guys are just in there fighting, but Ali had a sense of everything that was happening, almost as though he was sitting at ringside analyzing the fight while he fought it."

 In the mid-1970s, Ali took an interest in Asian martial arts, such as karate and taekwondo.
 The founder of American taekwondo, Jhoon Goo Rhee, coached Ali for several fights.
 A punching technique that Rhee taught him was the "accupunch", a technique that Rhee himself had originally learnt from Bruce Lee.
 The "accupunch" is a rapid fast punch that is very difficult to block, based on human reaction time—"the idea is to finish the execution of the punch before the opponent can complete the brain-to-wrist communication."
 Ali was reportedly unable to block the punch when Rhee first demonstrated it to him.
-Ali later used the "accupunch" to knockout Richard Dunn in 1976.
+Ali later used the "accupunch" to knock out Richard Dunn in 1976.